Grand Traverse Band of Ottawa and Chippewa Indians

 COMMENTS

-Native American preference will apply.
-Must be willing and able to pass a background investigation and a drug and alcohol urinalysis as a condition of employment.
+Native American Preference will apply.
+Must be willing and able to pass a criminal history background check with no felonies or serious misdemeanors and a drug and alcohol urinalysis as a condition of employment.
+Must have a valid driver's license and be able to be insured with the Tribe.
 Adherence to strict company policy in regard to confidentiality is a must.

 Current Openings for Tribal Victim Services Coordinator Jobs at Grand Traverse Band of Ottawa and Chippewa Indians